 How do we adjust on the fly when someone’s mistake blasts our plans out of the water?

 The primary thing we have learned — more important than anything practical — is that we must be prepared to change our expectations when traveling with children.
-Once the damage is done, yelling “Dingus!” doesn’t solve anything, (although it is fun).
+Once the damage is done, yelling “Dingus!” amongst the Hulk rage doesn’t solve anything, (although it is fun).

 Logistically, we have learned to stash a bug-out-bag of spare clothing in the car at all times.
 No firearms and fish hooks — just undies, sweatpants, and someone’s old shoes.
 It’s like a homeless child Halloween costume.
 The “I wet my pants at school” starter kit.

 Once the damage is done, sometimes it is best to just let it go and enjoy the ride.
 There’s no bringing it back.
 The pants are soaked.

 At the tail end of a mediocre camping trip to Larabee State Park, Apollo was especially hyper around the campsite.
 I watched him jump up onto the bench of the picnic table, then jump backward to the ground.